MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-about-cost-accounting.md

 ---
-title: About Cost Accounting | Microsoft Docs
+title: About Cost Accounting
 description: Cost accounting can help you understand the costs of running a business.
+Cost accounting information is designed to analyse various issues.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual